-Due to the changing nature of technology, especially robotics, we decided to focus our analysis on studies carried out from the year 2000 onwards, covering studies from different countries with participants with ASC or LD.
+Due to the changing nature of technology, especially robotics, the analysis focussed on studies carried out from the year 2000 onwards, covering studies from different countries with participants with ASC or LD.

-Several studies have been conducted, however, as some researchers highlight (Cho and Ahn, 2016; Pennisi et al., 2016), most of the research in this area focuses on the technical development and construction of these robots, and not on their actual testing in real-life settings.
-The studies reviewed have used different robots and different methods of interaction with the robots to try and see their effectiveness and effects when used with children with ASC and/or LD.
-Most of them reached similar conclusions, and although the conclusions were positive, none of the studies has had enough impact to get to the knowledge of SE schools and encourage them to acquire the piloted system, in those cases where the system was commercially available.
+Over this period, several studies have been reported, however, as some researchers highlight (Cho and Ahn, 2016; Pennisi et al., 2016), most of the research in this area focuses on the technical development and construction of these robots, and not on their actual testing in real-life settings.
+The studies reviewed have used different robots and different methods of interaction with the robots to investigate their effectiveness and effects when used with children with ASC and/or LD.
+Most of them reached similar conclusions, and although the conclusions were positive, none of the studies has had enough impact to be known about by SE schools and encourage them to acquire the piloted system, in those cases where the system was commercially available.

 2.1.1 Eligibility criteria.
-Since the purpose of this study was not to offer a systematic review of the studies that have used robots in Special Education, but to find out why educational robots are not used in the classroom, the following selection criteria was applied.
-Studies must have been carried out from 2000 onwards, they must include at least a pilot with children with ASC and/or LD, they should not present repetitions or variations of the same experiment with the same system, even in different years, and they must describe the robot and system used.
-Based on these criteria, we filtered the results obtained and analysed 18 studies that used educational robots in Special Education settings.
+Since the purpose of this study was not to offer a systematic review of the studies that have used robots in Special Education, but to find out why educational robots are not used in the classroom, the following selection criteria were applied.
+Studies must have been published from 2000 onwards, they must include at least a pilot with children with ASC and/or LD, they should not present repetitions or variations of the same experiment with the same system, even in different years, and they must describe the robot and system used.
+Based on these criteria, the analysis was applied to 18 studies that used educational robots in Special Education settings.